HTML5 is the latest standard of Hypertext Markup Language, the code that describes the structure and presentation of web pages.

 HTML SSE (Server-Sent Events)

 Server updates can be streamed automatically from server to client, without the webpage having to ask for available updates (as was the case in the past).
-Real-time news or live chat are examples of possible applications of SSE.
+Real-time news and live chat are examples of possible applications of SSE.

 These advances in HTML technology have given rise to a new generation of cross-platform web apps that are written entirely in pure HTML5.
 Because these apps use only HTML5 code, they can run natively within the browser on any device, without additional software or plugins such as Flash, Java, ActiveX, or Silverlight.